 Tested products have ranged from beverages and baked goods such as cakes and pastries, to fruits and vegetables and pasta sauces.
 Students learn skills that translate directly to industry jobs, going on to work in leadership and management roles in multinational corporations and at such well-known companies as Conagra, Mission Produce and Impossible Foods.

-Visit the Cultivate Summer 2019 Page to read more stories.
+Visit the Cultivate Spring 2019 Page to read more stories.